-This financial statement is the responsibility of the Company's management.
-Our responsibility is to express an opinion on the Company's financial statement based on our audit.
-We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) (PCAOB) and are required to be independent with respect to the Company in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.
+This financial statement is the responsibility of FMSbonds, Inc.'s management.
+Our responsibility is to express an opinion on FMSbonds, Inc.'s financial statement based on our audit.
+We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) (PCAOB) and are required to be independent with respect to FMSbonds, Inc. in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.